moorewf/memtailor/README.md

 standard, it will not cause a stack overflow, you can have multiple arena allocators at the same time and allocation is not tied to a function invocation.

+The following copyright and license notice applies to all of the files in memtailor.

+Copyright 2013 Bjarke Hammersholt Roune (http://www.broune.com) and Cornell University.
+MemTailor is distributed under the Modified BSD License.
+See license.txt.